Prabhjotsingh555/PrabhjotBookStore/PrabhjotBookStore/README.txt

 13. Added new interface (ISP_Call.cs) in IRepository folder
 14. Modify the interface ISP_Call.cs by installing latest Dapper
 15. Added new class (SP_Call.cs) in Repository folder
+16. Modify the class (SP_Call.cs) in Repository folder